 We need many volunteers to help on the Project.
 If you would like to work with us, give us a call at (415) 841-1114.
-In any event, please try the Community Memory and let us know what Curriber by Cart, you think about it.
+In any event, please try the Community Memory and let us know what you think about it.
 Tell your friends!